Running Network Simulations with BMTK#

 },

 This will tell our simulation to run for 3,000 ms (3 seconds) with 0.1 ms timesteps, block process all the data every 5000 steps (eg. 500 ms).
-The “dL” makes sure that for morphologically detailed cells each branch segment is no more than 20 microns in lenght.
-And to record a spike when a cell reaches threshold of -15.0 mV.
+The “dL” makes sure that for morphologically detailed cells each branch segment is no more than 20 microns in length.
+And to record a spike when a cell reaches the threshold of -15.0 mV.

 “inputs”#